Tips for Parents of Visually Impaired Children

 - Get a second opinion from a learning specialist if you aren't comfortable with your child's learning environment.

-- Check in with your child often to make sure that he or she is thriving at school.
+- Check in with your child and your child's teachers often to make sure that he or she is thriving at school and that appropriate support is in place to meet your child's needs.